Vynlar/dictionarygame/README.md

 ### Technology

-[Meteor.js](http://meteor.com) was used because of its easy to impliment multi-user data sharing.
+[Meteor.js](http://meteor.com) was used because of its easy to implement multi-user data sharing.
 This was perfect for creating game rooms and live updates across clients.

 ### ToDo

+* Make publication only publish the room the player is in
 * Finish writing tests on server
 * Write client tests
 * Filter dictionary for difficulty